tkurtbond/tkurtbond.github.io/posts/2010/12/29/p022-ll/index.rst

 of hirelings, 50 or so strong.
 They were a heroic sight setting out from the Keep for the Caves.

 Via `K`:area: to `62`:area:.
-Dooley pried out geoms.
+Dooley pried out gems.
 James and Alice each turned some skeletons.
 Acolytes from `56`:area: ran to `58`:area: and rang the bell, 20 zombies and 20 skeletons came out.